The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Collecting Initial Samples

+While BIC and $(j,\padding)$-padded BIC properties of $\pi_j$ are defined relative to signal $\mS_{j,N}$, one could also define them relative to any other signal $\mS$ that almost surely contains at least $N$ samples of each arm $i\leq j$.
+It is easy to see that these definitions are equivalent: any $(j,N)$-informed policy is BIC relative to signal $\mS_{j,N}$ if and only if it is BIC relative to signal $\mS$; likewise for the $(j,\padding)$-padded BIC property.
+This point allows us to analyze $(j,\padding,N)$-suitable policies abstractly, regardless of where exactly their input comes from.

-We use these properties to guarantee that the main loop is BIC.
+\xhdr{Padding and the main loop.} The key is to specify what happens in the ``padded phase", and argue about incentives that it creates.
+We use the properties of policies $\pi_j$, as listed above, to guarantee that the main loop is BIC.
 The main point is that the padded-BIC property compensates for the probability of new exploration.
 We carefully spell out which properties are needed where.
 In particular, the exploitation phase is only used to skip the round in a BIC way. \footnote{This is an interesting contrast with ``hidden exploration" \citep{ICexploration-ec15-conf,ICexploration-ec15}, where the exploitation phase is used to offset exploration.
 We have little use for this, because the padded phase enables nearly as much additional exploration as possible.} In fact, the algorithm would work even if the exploitation phase in the main loop would always choose arm $1$.
 However, using the available data for exploitation only improves the algorithm's efficiency as well as the incentives.

 \begin{lemma} Consider Algorithm~\ref{alg:pyramidtight} with arbitrary parameters $N_0\leq N$ and $\padding>0$.
 Fix arm $j\geq 2$ and focus on the respective iteration of the \term{for} loop of the algorithm.
 Assume that policy $\pi_j$ is $(j,\padding,N)$-suitable.
 Then the \term{while} loop is well-defined and BIC. \end{lemma}